 Americana, Folk, and Acoustic Indie Rock sensibilities coexist comfortably in their musical world, with Hughes’ guitar work buoying the kind of harmonies often only heard in family bands.

-2016 has been an incredible year for the The Black Feathers.
+It's been an incredible couple of years for the The Black Feathers.
 Their debut album was met with critical acclaim and broke into the Top 10 in the iTunes Country chart and the Official UK Americana Chart.
 A live album recorded at The Convent in Stroud has also just been released and very well received.

-Tours in the UK and the USA, as well as an Irish tour supporting Eddi Reader, have kept Sian and Ray busy throughout the year.
-They could easily rest on their laurels, but instead have been spending their downtime working on new material to be released in 2017.
+Tours in the UK, as well as an Irish tour supporting Eddi Reader, have kept Sian and Ray busy.
+They could easily rest on their laurels, but instead have been spending their downtime working on new material to be released in 2018.

 Soaked to the Bone